 - In a separate bowl, whisk together the all-purpose flour, baking soda, ginger, cinnamon, cloves, and salt.
 Stir together the dry ingredients into the wet ingredients.
 Cover and chill the dough for at least two hours in the fridge.

 - Preheat the oven to 375°F. Roll the dough into 1oz dough balls.
-Pour out the ½ cup of sugar into a bowl.
-Roll the dough balls and lightly coat them in granulated sugar.
+Roll the dough balls in turbinado sugar to lightly coat them.
 Place 6-9 cookies per tray, allowing for space to spread.
 Bake for about 11 minutes until the cookies are golden brown.
 Allow the cookies to set for 15 minutes on the tray.
 Enjoy warm!

 Deep Dish Gingersnap Cookies with Ice Cream (yields 6)